About Us

 Visit the Milorganite website for lawn and gardening tips.

-Learn how to become a Fresh Coast Guardian and help protect Lake Michigan.
+Learn how to become a Fresh Coast Guardian, help protect Lake Michigan, and sign up to receive the Fresh Coast newsletter.

 By using our website you are consenting to our use of cookies in accordance with our cookie policy.